Would you like to have conversations in English but don’t know what to talk about?

 14. Career And Work

-This is one of those conversational English topics that's relevant to most adult learners of English.
-You can talk about jobs you’ve done, jobs you wouldn’t like to do, and weird jobs unique to your country.
+This is a topic that is relevant to most adult learners of English.
+You can talk about jobs you’ve done, jobs you wouldn’t like to do, and weird jobs that are unique to your country.

 Questions